raoul2000/yii2-workflow/guide/about-workflows.md

 ```

 Can you guess what happens when *save()* is called ?
 Well, that's when the *SimpleWorkflowBehavior* enter into action, but that's too late..
 The value of the status attribute is 'correction' and the *real* status value stored internally by the behavior is NULL.
-The post
+From the
-object is trying to enter into a workflow through the 'correction' status and we know this is not permitted : bang !
+*SimpleWorkflowBehavior* point of view, this post object is trying to enter into a workflow through the 'correction' status
+and we know this is not permitted : bang !
 Same exception again !

 	Workflow Exception – raoul2000\workflow\base\WorkflowException
 	Not an initial status : PostWorkflow/published ("PostWorkflow/draft" expected)